-One approach which is particularly powerful is to combine the dictionary-based approach listed above with a machine learning approach to hoover up any entities that have not been captured by the dictionary (misspellings, drugs that weren’t in the list, etc).
+One approach to product recognition which is particularly powerful is to combine the dictionary-based approach listed above with a machine learning approach to hoover up any entities that have not been captured by the dictionary (misspellings, drugs that weren’t in the list, etc).

 I would recommend a series of steps combined into an NLP pipeline as follows:

 Split up the input text into words and spaces (tokenise it).
 I recommend to use a regex based tokeniser, which splits on word boundaries.

 Apply the dictionary recogniser to all words, and mark words in the dictionary as entities.

 (Optional) Apply part-of-speech tagging (mark each word as noun, verb, or adjective).

 Identify a number of features of every word, such as “is all upper case”, “preceded by comma”, etc.